The Definitive Wii Trimming Guide

 If your Wii is a 6-layer board, you will require the information in this guide as well as the 6-layer expansion guide.

 Neither this guide nor the 6-layer expansion supports relocating the disc drive.
-With the systems in RVLoader, retaining the disc drive offers no significant benefit for the difficulty involved in soldering onto 0.1mm traces next to the GPU.
+With the utilities provided by modern softmodding, retaining the disc drive offers no significant benefit for the difficulty involved in soldering onto 0.1mm traces next to the GPU.

 Softmodding your Wii

-Remember: anything can go wrong once the board is cut.
-It is vital to ensure the console is fully functional since this will establish a known working baseline condition prior to trimming.
-Don't be disheartened if your Wii ends up non-functional, it's a common occurrence that still happens even to the pros.
-There's always another chance to try again!
+Remember: anything can go wrong once the board has been trimmed.
+It is vital to ensure that the console is fully functional and set up correctly beforehand, as this will establish a known working baseline condition to begin troubleshooting from.

 Designated trim

 Once ready to trim, cover everything inside the red lines with masking tape, and then cut slightly outside the red line.
-It is safer to cut this way and then sand down the board to meet the line.
-Once the shape has been cut, sand the edges of the board down with at least 600 grit sandpaper to ensure the internal layers are not bridged.
-Be sure to remove any cut or damaged components along the edge of the trim before attempting to power on the board, or you may end up with voltage shorts that could damage the system.
+It is safer to initially cut the board this way, and later sand down the board to meet the line.
+It is recommended to sand the edges of the board down with at least 600 grit sandpaper to ensure the internal layers are not bridged.
+You must also remove any cut or damaged components along the edge of the trim before attempting to power on the board, or you may end up with shorts that are likely to damage the system.

 The large black component that the bottom left diagonal line cuts through can be removed with no problem.